ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *Characteristics of enterprise-grade database solutions are but not limited to:*
 * *support for large number (> 1,000) of Parallel Queries*
-* *multi-process support where several processes can be handled by splitting work load between them.*
+* *multi-process support where several processes can be handled by splitting workload between them.*
 * *support for database clustering to process high data volumes in short periods of time (sub second processing).*
 * *security features that adhere to established industry security standards such as the US Federal Information Processing Standard [[FIPS](#fips)] or [[ISO 27001](#iso27001)].*